botpress/documentation-v12/docs/conversation-studio/tutorials/existing-backend.md

 }
 ```

-Then send a custom event : `window.botpressWebChat.sendEvent({ type: 'update_profile' })`
+Then send a custom event: `window.botpressWebChat.sendEvent({ type: 'update_profile' })`.

 ## Custom User ID

 Users get a new unique User ID each time they use a different device.
 To offer a consistent user experience across other devices, you may want to provide your customer with the same Botpress User ID to ensure past conversations and user data are available.

-The `window.botpressWebChat` methods `init` and `configure` both accept the `userId` parameter.
-It will override the randomly generated one.
-Since the User ID allows BP to recognize the user and continue a conversation, these should not be guessable and need to be unique for each user.
+The `window.botpressWebChat` methods `init` and `configure` accept the `userId` parameter.
+It overrides the randomly generated one.
+Since the User ID allows Botpress to recognize the user and continue a conversation, these should not be guessable and need to be unique for each user.